 Is it a butler?
 Is it a personal assistant?
 No, it’s a smart fridge – and it’s pretty darn cool.
-Let’s be honest, refrigerators haven’t always been the sexist appliance in the home.
+Let’s be honest, refrigerators haven’t always been the sexiest appliance in the home.
 From retro-style Smeg stand mixers, to Roomba robot vacuums, a bulky white fridge has seemed a bit pale in comparison.
 But recent years have seen a rise of refrigerators with a stainless steel or stylish matte finish, and built-in designs that fit seamlessly into the kitchen cabinetry.
 The trend of smart fridges is no exception.

 See how brands like Samsung and LG reach the top of the class with their range of smart appliances, and learn how these products might be able to earn a perfect score with Aussie shoppers.